 Room Position

-World Gen > Room Position
+World Data > Room Position

 Room position has a minor effect on SWAT clearing but mainly effects stack up behaviour.